Zilch (company): History

 Zilch marked its third anniversary since the beta launch on August 31, 2023, with the London Stock Exchange Group's CEO, Julia Hoggett, inviting the company to open the stock markets for trading in celebration.
 Zilch took this opportunity to announce that its 3.5 million customers had spent over £1.5 billion using its product, yielding more than £300 million in rewards and savings on interest and late fees.

-In January 2024, it was reported by Sifted that Zilch had secured an investment from eBay.
+In January 2024, Sifted reported that Zilch had secured an investment from eBay.
 In June 2024, Zilch stated it raised $125 million in debt financing from Deutsche Bank.

 In September 2024, Zilch achieved profitability with an annual revenue run rate of $130 million.
 Mark Wilson, former CEO of Aviva and AIA and a BlackRock Board member, joined the board.

 In October 2024, Zilch expanded its securitisation facility by an additional £50 million, bringing the total to £150 million, with investment from major global credit funds in partnership with Deutsche Bank.

-In December 2024, the company reported that over the past 12 months, it had reached 4.5 million customers, saved them £600 million, and generated over and £3.6 billion in total sales.
+In December 2024, the company reported that over the past 12 months, it had reached 4.5 million customers, saved them £600 million, and generated over £3.6 billion in total sales.

 In January 2025, The Sunday Times 100 Tech 2025 list ranked Zilch among the top five fastest-growing private software companies in the UK.
 That same month, the company reported an annual revenue run rate of £145 million.
 In March, the Financial Times, in partnership with Sifted, included Zilch among the top fifteen fastest-growing one thousand companies in Europe in its 2025 FT1000 list.

+In November 2025, Zilch announced it has raised over USD $175 million ($176.7 million) in debt and equity.
+Led by KKCG, the round included participation from BNF Capital.
+The raise included the expansion of its securitisation led by Deutsche Bank.
+The company also announced it had surpassed 5.3 million customers In the same month, Zilch announced it had formed a multi-year agreement with Arsenal F.C., becoming the club’s Official Way To Pay.

+In January 2026, it was announced that Zilch had agreed to acquire Fjord Bank, a Lithuania-based digital bank, subject to regulatory approval.
+The acquisition was intended to secure a European banking licence authorised by the European Central Bank and the Bank of Lithuania, enabling Zilch to expand its operations across the European Economic Area, with completion expected in the second half of 2026.